worldbank/OpenNightLights/onl/tutorials/mod6_2_supervised_learning_img_classification.md

 ## Supervised learning

 <div class="alert alert-info">
-**Supervised learning** is an approach that uses already-labeled data to learn associations between these labels and a given set of attributes or features, the likelihood of a particular label, such that the algorithm can predict labels on unseen data that are not labeled but have the same features.</div>
+    <b>Supervised learning</b> is an approach that uses already-labeled data to learn associations between these labels and a given set of attributes or features, the likelihood of a particular label, such that the algorithm can predict labels on unseen data that are not labeled but have the same features.</div>

 If the labels were continuous (e.g. the amount of rain in a given day) the approach would be regression.
 If the labels were categorical, including binary (e.g. whether it rains in a given day or not), the approach would be classification.